-- Media production Students create the production they designed in Unit 3, charting their progress in a reflective journal. - Agency and Control in and of the Media Students learn about the ways in which the relationship between the media and audiences has changed over time, researching case studies where media products have been regulated for legal, ethical or moral reasons.
+- Media production Students seek to realise their intentions and pre-production plan they designed in Unit 3, charting their progress in a reflective journal. - Agency and Control in the Media Students learn about the ways in which the relationship between the media and audiences has changed over time, researching case studies where media products have been regulated for legal, ethical or moral reasons, ultimately seeking to answer the question who holds the power and influence the media or audiences?